percona/cloud-tools/doc/Configuration.rst

 The **Install** tab contains information required for installing Percona Agent.
 For instance, you can copy the API key or the full command to install the agent.

-For more information, see :doc:`Percona Agent`.
+For more information, see :doc:`Agent`.

 Reports Configuration
 ---------------------